A RETIRED civil engineer from Goring hopes to ... [more]

 Staff were completing risk assessments, including those relating to fire, but they were “weak” or “inconsistent” in quality and didn’t consider all possible risks or their severity.

-Inspectors praised the home for reducing its use of physical restraint but said staff should help young people who do not speak to explore their views on the practice.
+Inspectors said the home had improved its practices around the use of physical restraint but said staff should explore ways to help young people who do not speak to express their views on the subject.

 They said managers didn’t have clear systems to identify areas of improvement.